Wild animals

 In addition to the previously mentioned wolf species and subspecies, there are several other lesser-known but equally significant wolf subspecies.
 Some of these include:

 • Tibetan wolf (Canis lupus chanco): this subspecies is native to the Tibetan Plateau and surrounding regions in Asia.
-Tibetan wolves are adapted to high-altitude environments.
+Tibetan wolves are adapted to high-altitude environments, showcasing their resilience in harsh conditions.

 Before you go, do not miss this other article where we explain the main differences between a wolf and a coyote.